Connection (principal bundle): Connections on frame bundles and torsion

 Θ is G-equivariant and horizontal, and so it descends to a tangent-valued 2-form on M, called the torsion.
 This equation is sometimes called the (Cartan's) first structure equation.

 Definition in algebraic geometry

 If X is a scheme (or more generally, stack, derived stack, or even prestack), we can associate to it its so-called de Rham stack, denoted XdR.
-This has the property that a principal G bundle over XdR is the same thing as a G bundle with connection over X.
+This has the property that a principal G bundle over XdR is the same thing as a G bundle with *flat* connection over X.